sergeballif/sergeballif.github.io/play.md

 [Wolfram Alpha](http://www.wolframalpha.com/) is a computational search engine.
 It will solve equations, plot graphs, and carry out numberic or algebraic computations.
 It will even let you search terms like "population of China" or "crime Salt Lake City" and give nice graphs of historical data.
 It's an amazing tool that I use at least once per week.
 It does have some downsides as well.
 You have to pay money to get access to any of the steps in the solving process.
 It can also be difficult to get it to understand what question you are asking.
 (It used to execute Mathematica code, so you could always look up the proper syntax.)
 My impression is that Wolfram Alpha often comes across as this magical black box where you type in a question and get out an answer.
 Instead of empowering students it sometimes creates a distance between the math and the student.

 The Desmos graphing calculator provides most of the same magic as Wolfram Alpha, but it does so in a much more interactive and empowering way.
 Students plot their curves in real-time and discover the solutions for themselves.
-My recent post
+I find Desmos to be empowering and rewarding in a way that a magical, black-box, correct-answer-generator could never be.

+I wrote previously about my favorite Desmos features.